-The second work, "Fair and Square Redistricting," is a research article that details, justifies and applies the new approach for constructing fair district maps.
+The second work, "Fair and Square Redistricting," is a research article that details, justifies and illustrates a new approach for constructing fair district maps.
 The procedure is transparent, nonpartisan and straightforward.
-The approach can be used to construct fair maps of Congressional or State Legislative districts, or of any other jurisdiction.
+This approach can be used to construct fair maps of Congressional or State Legislative districts, or of any other jurisdiction.
+The districts are compact and the maps are verified to be free of gerrymandering.